Gurge44/EndlessHostRoles/README.md

 - To notify players about available lobbies via the designated Discord server.
 - To update the status of the lobby in real time, enhancing coordination among players.
+- To ensure, that progress in custom achievements isn't lost when updating or reinstalling the mod.

 **No personal data** or any other information beyond what is listed above is collected or processed.

 ------------------------------------------------------------------------------------------------------------

 #### 4. **Data Sharing**

-- The collected information is only sent to the EHR Discord server through a webhook.
+- The collected information is only sent to the EHR Website through an API.
 - No data is shared with third parties or used for any other purposes.

 ------------------------------------------------------------------------------------------------------------

 #### 5. **User Control and Opt-Out**

 You have full control over whether to enable or disable data sharing.
-You can disable this feature by:
+You can disable lobby sharing by:

 1. Opening the **Room Settings** UI.
 2. Navigating to the **System Settings** tab.
-3. Turning off the setting labeled **Post the lobby code to the EHR Discord server.**
+3. Turning off the setting labeled **Post the lobby code to the EHR Website**.

 When disabled, no lobby information will be collected or transmitted.

 ------------------------------------------------------------------------------------------------------------

 #### 6. **Data Retention**

 - Lobby data is retained only as long as the lobby is active.
-Once a lobby is closed, the data is removed from our system and the message is deleted from the Discord server after 30 minutes.
+Once a lobby is closed, the data is removed from our system within 3 minutes.
 - We do not store historical records of lobbies after they are removed.

 ------------------------------------------------------------------------------------------------------------